dranjan/dranjan.github.io/_nb/favicon.md

 A two dimensional shape as the image of a one-dimensional interval under a continuous function, isn't that pretty amazing?
-I'll skip the proof here because it's too much of a digression, but like I said it isn't too difficult if you're interested in trying to fill in the details, after say a first undergraduate course in analysis.
+I'll skip the proof here because it's too much of a digression, but like I said it isn't too difficult if you're interested in trying to fill in the details, with a little bit of real analysis.

 So here's the game plan for the visualization: first we'll pick a nice colormap for the input interval $[0, 1]$, and then we'll